gray-heron/rubi_client/README.md

   - `src` -- implementation of the core client features (like communication protocol)
   - `src_<platfotm>` -- platform-specific code (like CAN driver)

-## Buildting & running the Linux example
+## Building & running the Linux example
 This assumes the ROS is configured and rubi-server installed.
 ```bash
 # building